Fox Sports Host Holly Sonders Showcases Her Fit Body While Hitting A Tee Shot

 “Holly, why don’t you get on tour?” they asked.

-As covered by The Inquisitr, Sonders wowed fans with a recent post where she wore nothing but an oversized blazer.
-Her ample cleavage was prevalent in the sultry snap, and in her caption the model brought attention to problematic lyrics in a popular song.
+As previously covered by The Inquisitr, Sonders wowed fans with a recent post where she wore nothing but an oversized blazer.
+Her ample cleavage was prevalent in the sultry snap, and in her caption, the model brought attention to problematic lyrics in a popular song.